Detroit Red Wings have 5% odds to win NHL draft lottery 2023. Here's how it works

 Calgary Flames, 0.5% (can't move higher than No. 6 pick)

 The NHL changed the lottery after the fiasco in 2020, when the Wings had the worst record but were pushed back to fourth.
 Now, teams cannot jump more than 10 spots, and only the worst 11 teams are eligible for the first pick.
-If a team that entered the lottery in spots 12 to 16 wins the first drawing, the first pick goes to the worst team (the Anaheim Ducks), and the team that "won" the drawing locks into its new position.
-(For example, if 16th place Calgary Flames "won" the first pick, they would move up 10 spots to pick sixth).
+If a team that entered the lottery in spots 12 to 16 wins the first drawing, the first pick goes to the worst team (the Ducks), and the team that "won" the drawing locks into its new position.
+(For example, if the 16th place Flames "won" the first drawing, they would move up 10 spots to No. 6).

 A second drawing is held for the second overall pick, using a re-seeded order following the first drawing.
 The odds for the remaining teams will increase on a proportionate basis for the second draw, based on which team wins the No. 1 pick.
 The winner is still restricted to moving up 10 spots.